nhermosilla14/Mapple-emoji/README.md

 Apple Emoji images are taken from [Github's gemoji](https://github.com/github/gemoji) project.
 The icons are copyright of Apple Inc. See the license for details.

-Android Emoji font Copyright © 2008 The Android Open Source Project.
-Licensed under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0) and includes this [notice](https://s3-eu-west-1.amazonaws.com/tw-font/android/NOTICE).

-Symbola font can be downloaded [here](http://users.teilar.gr/~g1951d/).
-A license is not provided and many of the glyphs appear to have been copied from Unicode charts ( e.g. [Emoticons PDF](http://www.unicode.org/charts/PDF/U1F600.pdf) ).
-As such they could be copyright of any of the [font contributers](http://www.unicode.org/charts/fonts.html).